keithalewis/math/vs.md

 monomorphism $j\colon U\to X$ there exists a unique $\chi_j\colon
 X\to\Omega$ such that $\chi_j j\colon U\to\Omega$ is equal to the composition of
 $U\to 1$ and $1\to\Omega$.
 Phew!
+No wonder some people think category theory is useless.

-Category theory can help generalize classical set theory results.
+Putting on your category theory glasses can help see classical set theory results more clearly.
 It turns out set membership is a special case.
 For example, the points of a sphere are members of the sphere, but each point also determines a unique tangent plane to the sphere.
+This is an example of a [_sheaf_](https://ncatlab.org/nlab/show/sheaf) that generalizes set membership.

 The axioms of category theory are so simple compared to set theory it is no surprise their application is more complicated.
+Fighting to establish true statements with one hand tied behind your back forces you to get to the bottom of what is essential.

 We can define one-to-one and onto using only functions.